MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 Get quick access to key actions and information, including what's new.

+[need new screenshot]<br>
 :::image type="content" source="media/manage-virtual-appointments-app-home.png" alt-text="Screenshot of the Home page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-home.png":::

 ### Bookings schedule

-Access your Bookings calendar to schedule virtual appointments such as healthcare visits, financial consultations, interviews, education office hours, and virtual fittings and consultations.
+Access your Bookings calendar to schedule virtual appointments such as healthcare visits, financial consultations, interviews, virtual fittings and consultations, and more.
 You can connect an existing Bookings calendar or create a new one.
 To learn more about Bookings, see [Virtual appointments with Teams and the Bookings app](expand-teams-across-your-org/bookings-virtual-visits.md) and [What is Bookings?](https://support.microsoft.com/office/what-is-bookings-42d4e852-8e99-4d8f-9b70-d7fc93973cb5).

+[need new screenshot]<br>
 :::image type="content" source="media/manage-virtual-appointments-app-bookings-schedule.png" alt-text="Screenshot of the Bookings schedule page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-bookings-schedule.png":::

 ### Queue